Who are you becoming?

 I have become the kind of person who does what she says she’s going to do, who maintains a high level of consistency, who has integrity and is a supportive and empathetic friend and partner.
 I still want to become a person who makes decisions without second-guessing, who learns useful things from her mistakes without guilt or shame, and who doesn’t worry about her accomplishments being perfect but celebrates the fact that they are, in fact, accomplished.

 It really is up to you.
 Who do you want to be?
 If you’re like I was, you already know you want to move forward, but keep getting stuck on the ‘how.’
 I had no idea how to stick to a healthy lifestyle when I started out, but give it enough time and you’ll find what’s possible.
-Two years later and I’m here, on the other side of the struggle, ready to give you all I’ve got so you can defeat your obstacles, too.
+Two years later and I’m here, on the other side of the struggle.
+You can defeat your obstacles, too.